bloominstituteoftechnology/Graphs/gitconfigtest.md

 If these commands result in an empty return, then your `.gitconfig` file has yet to be set up.

-With macOS you can use
-`$ open ~/``

-...to open your home directory file.
-Then use `cmd+shift+.` to see invisible files in the Finder.
+With macOS you can use `$ open ~/` ...to open your home directory file in the Finder.
+Then use `cmd+shift+.` to toggle displaying invisible files in the Finder.

-With Windows in PowerShell you can use the `ls ~/` command to see a list of all the files inclduing "invisible" ones which start with a period.
+NOTE: With Windows in PowerShell you can use the `ls ~/` command to see a list of all the files including "invisible" ones which start with a period.

-With Linux, the `ls -al ~/` command will show the same.
+NOTE: With Linux, the `ls -al ~/` command will show the same.

-Having made a commit to a project, you may at first see a message like so:
+Having forked, cloned, and made the first commit to a project, you may at first see a message like so:

 ```
 $ git commit -m "gitconfig demo" -m "initial commit"